luyang-ai4med/UKBB/intro.md

-This repo is an overview for UK Biobank
+This repo is an overview for phenotyping in UK Biobank.